unh-aes-internship/unh-aes-internship.github.io/faqs.md

 <p>Weekly logs are due on Sunday at 11:59 pm of every week you worked at your internship until you complete the hours at your internship necessary for gaining the required credit hours.
 </p>
 <p>
-One credit hour is roughly equally to 40 hours of internship work.
+One credit hour is equal to 40 hours of internship work.
 For example, if you are enrolled in 3 credit hours of Internship Experience class then you have to complete 120 hours of internship.
 You don't have to submit more weekly logs after you reach the total hours required based on your registered credits.
 Also, you don't need to submit any logs for the weeks you have not worked. </p>
 </details>